VERMONT - HOSPITAL MANDATORY REPORTING GUIDE

 Trigger: Reasonable cause to believe a child has been abused or neglected.

-Who Must Report: Mandated reporters including hospital staff.
+Who Must Report: Mandated reporters, including hospital staff.

 Deadline: Immediately.

-Destination: DCF or law enforcement.
+Destination: Department for Children and Families (DCF) or law enforcement.

 Citation: 33 V.S.A. § 4913.